kredar/kredar.github.io/_posts/2023-06-03-How-to-Analyze-App-Reviews-Using-GPT.md

 last_100_reviews_df=df_reviews[df_reviews['score']<4][0:100]
 ```

-Then we are going to add new columns to our data frame:
+Then, we are going to add new columns to our data frame:

 ```python
 ## I want to detect the following using openai api